Everything You Need to Know about Peltre and Why it's Special to Us

 We remember first-hand the social stigma associated with peltre.
 In fact, once our mom had her first adult job, one of her first gifts to our abuelita was "real" dishware made of ceramic.

-In recent years there's been a peltre renaissance of sorts, led by Mexican designers looking to incorporate peltre into the modern Mexican aesthetic.
+In recent years there's been a peltre renaissance of sorts, led by Mexican designers, like Malte Taller, working to elevate peltre with a more modern aesthetic, while still staying true to its Mexican roots.

 Peltre has been popular over the last several decades because of the material itself.
 It is: